Carl Gustav Rehnskiöld: Campaign in Russia

-The Swedish Army left Saxony on August 1707 to march east towards Russian territory.
+The Swedish Army left Saxony in August 1707 to march east towards Russian territory.
 The army was largely newly recruited and well-equipped, numbering about 40,000 men.
 Rehnskiöld acted as Field Marshal and stood closest to the King at its high command.
 Rehnskiöld and the army command were unaware of Charles XII's plans for the campaign, which the King kept to himself, but agreed upon a preliminary march towards Russia's capital Moscow, where Peter I had gathered most of his forces.
 Charles XII ordered the commander of the "Army of Courland" in the Baltic provinces, General Adam Ludwig Lewenhaupt, to join the main army in the march against Moscow.
 Lewenhaupt and the Army of Courland were also tasked with obtaining supplies and wagons for onward transport to the Swedish main army.
 Awaiting Lewenhaupt's troops, the main army advanced slowly towards the Russian border.
 At the end of January 1708, they arrived at Grodno, which was occupied by 9,000 men of Peter I's army.
 Charles XII and Rehnskiöld attacked with 800 cavalry units, and the Russian troops withdrew after a short but fierce battle.
 Later in the evening, Russian troops sneaked into the city to surprise the Swedes; Rehnskiöld ended up in the middle of the attacking troops, but was not recognized because of the dark sky and managed to get to safety.
 The attack was repelled, and the Russians were forced to retreat.
 Later in the year, during the crossing of the Vabitj River at the town of Holowczyn in July 1708, the Swedish vanguard encountered a Russian army in fortified positions on the opposite shore.
 In the battle of Holowczyn, Charles XII commanded the infantry while Rehnskiöld commanded the cavalry.
 The Russian troops under Field Marshal Boris Sheremetev and Prince Alexander Danilovich Menshikov were pushed back after eight hours of struggle; however the Russian Army managed to escape mostly intact so the battle was not a decisive strategic victory.

 Following the battle of Holowczyn, Charles remained for nine weeks in Mogilev and the nearby areas to the east, between the Dnieper and its tributary Sozh, awaiting Lewenhaupt's late arrival.
 Lewenhaupt's mission was exceptionally complicated, and halfway to the main army he was intercepted by a Russian army under Peter I's personal command.
 The resulting battle at Lesnaya on 29 September ended in a draw, with both armies suffering heavy losses.
 In order to prevent the supply train from falling into Russian hands, Lewenhaupt decided to burn the wagons and the bulk of the supplies, continuing his march with half of his troops.
 On 23 October, Lewenhaupt eventually united with the main army, but only with 6,500 men and without the necessary supplies.